Stacks Image 159

 The Live Adventures of Mike Bloomfield and Al Kooper, a sort of Super Session follow-up.

-The copy I am listening to is the Mobile Fidelity reissue, released in 1983, which sounds exceptional.
+terribly noisy, it's just not as quiet as most of the other records in my collection.
+Over all it sounds great.
 It is somewhat hard to come by but can still be found in decent shape for about $100.
 I've seen a few here and there priced even less, and several priced quite a bit more.

 Aside from the stereo version, a 4-channel quadraphonic version was also released, although I never understood why.
 I never got into the whole quad thing when it happened, which was a fore-runner of today's 5:1 or 7:1 surround sound.